 - Send your brochure

 - Get on the phone to answer questions

 - The client makes their selection

-- You send a contract
+- You send an online contract

 - The client makes their payment after a final reminder

 Instead, why not create a more cohesive, repeatable process like this:

 - Send interactive brochure for your clients to review (and discuss on the phone if needed)

 - Client makes their selection from the brochure and signs the contract within the same file